GiovanniCinel/CodeAdvent/README.md

 Advent of Code is an annual event that provides a series of daily programming puzzles from December 1st to December 25th.
 These challenges are designed to test your problem-solving and coding skills.

-You can find the puzzles on the official Advent of Code website: [https://adventofcode.com/2024](https://adventofcode.com/2024).
+You can find the puzzles on the official Advent of Code website: [Advent of Code 2024](https://adventofcode.com/2024).

 ---